 Dividing his time between residences in Helena and Philadelphia, Pennsylvania, the Philadelphia native also begins his nineteenth season as Music Director of Pennsylvania’s Southeastern Pennsylvania Symphony in addition to serving as the Principal Conductor of the Wilmington Ballet Company in Delaware for the past dozen years.
 He is a regular host on NPR affiliate Montana Public Radio hosting specials on Mahler, Bernstein, jazz, and Morning Classics.

-Having studying piano since the age of five and his conducting studies at the age of fifteen, Maestro Scott developed his artistry under the guidance of some of the most prolific conductors of our time including Seiji Ozawa, and Charles Dutoit.
+Having begun piano studies at age five and his conducting studies at age fifteen, Maestro Scott developed his artistry under the guidance of some of the most prolific conductors of our time including Seiji Ozawa, and Charles Dutoit.
 He further refined his craft with Luis Biava, Zdenék Macal, Sir David Willcocks, and Jorge Mester at renowned institutions, among them the Tanglewood Music Center, California Conducting Institute, The Keene Music Festival, Ogontz Music Festival, and the Conducting Institute of South Carolina.

 Maestro Scott is as intoxicating as you could wish and has that all-too-rare feeling of risk-taking spontaneity.New Zealand National Radio

 Maestro Scott is on a mission to bring music to the people, and if his music is as infectious as he is, then it’s only a matter of time.Independent Record